metamaden/jekyll-now/_posts/2020-2-13-MontyHall.md

 # What if the player doesn't always switch?

 Next, let's observe the impact of changing the player switch frequency, or how often the player switches (player decision 2) from their initial door selection (decision 1).
-We'll do this by varying the `doorswitch` argument, which parses player choice for each iteration from a weighted binomial distribution.
-We can then observe outcome changes in relation to varying door quantities.
+I'll do this by varying the `doorswitch` argument, which parses player choice for each iteration from a weighted binomial distribution.
+I'll also covary the door quantity with switch frequency, and observe outcome changes across both.

-I'll run 10 simulations varying the switch frequency from 0% to 100% in increments of 10%.
+I'll run 10 simulations varying the switch frequency from 0% to 100% in increments of 10%, and varying the door quantity as above (3 to 103 by 10).
 I'll then store the results in `ldat` and the plots in `plist`.
 For the results plot, I've set identical x- and y-axis ranges in `getlineplot` to aid with visual comparison.

 ```
 # get fwin dist across ndoors